 This is a different kind of New Mexico family history in that no one in my family was born in New Mexico!
 My mom, her parents and two sisters, and my three brothers were all born in Indiana.
 My dad and I were both born in California.
 But most of us came to call Albuquerque home.

-If you think pedigrees are just for royalty and purebred dogs, think again!
+If you think pedigrees are just for royalty, dogs, and horses, think again!
 Genealogy makes history personal for everyone.
 And a family tree makes a great gift for a loved one…or for yourself!

 I’ve long been intrigued by family resemblances.
 I also love the genealogy TV show, Who Do You Think You Are?, which inspired my blog title.